AdityaPatel369/demo_for_learning-/README.md

 # demo_for_learning-
-i am just trying the git for the first time.
+i am just trying the git for the first time.<hr>
 I am the author of this file